-A Shoreline Municipal Code envisioned ban for the use of fossil fuels for space/water heating in new commercial construction, including multi-family dwelling unit buildings that are four stories or more, would be included under SMC Title 15 - local amendments to the State Construction Codes, specifically amending the State Energy Code Commercial Provisions.
-This approach would provide consistency for builders operating in Seattle, Shoreline and King County and yield regional emission reduction benefits.
-Staff would share information and seek comment from local developers and utility companies, including Puget Sound Energy, on proposed amendments to Title 15.
+A Shoreline Municipal Code envisioned ban for the use of fossil fuels for space/water heating in new commercial construction, including multi-family dwelling unit buildings that are four stories or more, is included in proposed Ordinance No. 948 (Attachment A).
+This proposed ordinance would amend SMC Title 15 and provide local amendments to the State Construction Codes, specifically amending the State Energy Code Commercial Provisions and adding them to a new section of the SMC - 15.05.090.
+This approach provides consistency for builders operating in Seattle, Shoreline and King County and yield regional emission reduction benefits.
+Adoption of essentially the same amendments on the whole will also help to validate electric utility projections.